SaraSorlin/TreiRad/README.md

 ## Run
 - Open terminal and type "json-server users.json --static ./"

-## The game will then defaul run on bellow URL
+## The game will then default run on bellow URL!, Port 3000 is default port the program expect it to be that for the code to work
 http://localhost:3000/